gerin98/gerin98/README.md

 - I :heart: all things Android
 - Diehard:basketball: fan.
 We the North!
 - Love listening to and exploring new :musical_note:
-- One Piece!
+- One Piece :womans_hat:!
 If you haven't read it, do it now.
 It's sooo good!

 ### Dislikes
 - The ending of Game of Thrones :disappointed: